 Mario Schulzke is the founder of IdeaMensch, a community he started to help people bring their ideas to life.
 He is also the Chief Marketing Officer at GeniusLink, an intelligent link management platform.
 Prior to that, Mario was the Chief Marketing Officer at the University of Montana, where he continues to teach classes at the business school.
 In his twenties, Mario spent 10 years managing digital strategy teams at ad agencies up and down the West Coast.

 Mario is a first-generation immigrant who came to America at the age of 16, much to the dismay of his family in Germany.
-In his free time, Mario goes to Costco, fly fishes, plays soccer, runs, does ultramarathons, swims, lifts, rock climbs, backpacks and plays ping pong.
+In his free time, Mario goes to Costco, fly fishes, plays soccer, runs, does ultramarathons, works on his cabin, swims, lifts, rock climbs, backpacks and plays ping pong.
 He is bad at all of the above.

 Where did the idea for IdeaMensch come from?